 Quantitative Reasoning (1 hour and 10 minutes) – two 35-minute sections, each with 20 questions

-During the computer-based GRE test, in each section, you will be able to preview questions, skip questions, go back and change answers, and flag questions for later attention.
+In each section, you will be able to preview questions, skip questions, go back and change answers, and flag questions for later attention.

 The GRE® revised General Test is required by many graduate programs for admission.
 Here's what to expect from the test.

 The GRE Verbal Reasoning and Quantitative Reasoning sections are adaptive.
 After you answer the first 20 questions, the computer selects the next 20 questions with a level of difficulty matched to your performance.
 Your final score is computed from the number of questions that you got right (your raw score), scaled according the difficulty of questions you were given.